Purdue-CS193/lab-1-nextinfinity/index.md

 ### My favorite things about CS193
 - Uh
 - I don't hate you guys we just haven't really done a lot yet
-- Excited to solidy practical skills for CS :)
+- Excited to solidify practical skills for CS :)